EiyudenBugFixes/EmptyPartyScenarioFix/README.md

 # The Empty Party Scenario Bug
 This bug is difficult to explain without spoilers.
 The best I can do, with very light spoilers is: This bug occurs if you attempt to recruit Riufan while in the middle of the scenario after Euchrisse.

+**If you trigger this bug, you will be stuck with an empty party that you are unable to edit or add characters to.
+Battles auto-game over and is essentially a soft lock.**

 Please not the below description INCLUDES SPOILERS.

 # Directions